 The journey concludes at the cultural center’s Pipeclay Café, where you may sample wattleseed, quandong, saltbush, lemon myrtle, and warrigal greens from their original menu.

-14. Diving and snorkeling in the Solitary Islands Marine Park
+14. Diving and snorkelling in the Solitary Islands Marine Park

 The Solitary Islands Marine Park stretches over ninety kilometers northward of Coffs Harbour.
 The warm water from the Great Barrier Reef meets the cooler water from Sydney in this marine reserve.

-As far as reef fish diversity in Australia is concerned, divers will be pleasantly surprised to learn that this protected reef is home to turtles, pelagic fish, and over five hundred species of reef fish.
-It has, in fact, the most dense anemone fish population in the entire globe.
+When considering things to do in Coffs Harbour, snorkelling and scuba diving at the Solitary Islands Marine Park are ideal activities for families visiting the area.
+Divers will be pleasantly surprised to learn that this protected reef is home to turtles, pelagic fish, and over five hundred species of reef fish.
+In fact, it has the most dense anemone fish population in the entire globe.

 If diving is not your thing, you can still learn about the park’s richness through interactive displays and guided tours at the Solitary Islands Aquarium.